medicor/tallyho/README.md

 Tallyho!
 =======

-Time tracking and invoicing with Polymer and Firebase.
+Time tracking and invoicing with Vue.js and Google MDL.